robherring/dt-schema/README.md

 *Devicetree Meta-Schemas* describe the data format of Devicetree Schema files.
-The Meta-schemas make sure all the binding schemas are in the correct format and the tool will emit an error if the format is incorrect.
+The Meta-schemas make sure all the binding schemas are in the correct format and the tool will emit an error if the format is incorrect. json-schema by default is very relaxed in terms of what is allowed in schemas.
+Unknown keywords are silently ignored as an example.
+The DT Meta-schemas are designed to limit what is allowed and catch common errors in writing schemas.

 As a developer you normally will not need to write metaschema files.